 So, as a rule of thumb, avoid processed foods and foods that have a lot of added sugars and/or vegetable oils and trans fats.
 Avoid any foods you are allergic or intolerant to, or simply that don’t make you feel the best.

 Prefer whole foods and consume proteins (from eggs and meats) and good quality fats (animal fats or olive or coconut oil) at each meal to keep you full and ensure your body gets all the nutrients it needs.
+Eating nose to tail (read all about it here) is the most natural way to stay healthy.

 Some people believe that eating grain-free means having to give up all the carbs.
 Even though a grain-free diet can naturally be low-carb, you can still eat carbs on a grain-free diet if you want to.
 Sources of carbohydrates include starchy vegetables (such as potatoes, sweet potatoes, winter squash, and carrots), legumes, and fruit.
 Sweeteners are also allowed.
 Prefer natural sweeteners such as honey or coconut sugar, and avoid consuming sugars in excess.